avidbots/flatland/docs/core_functions/model_plugins.rst

 Models have a optional namespace parameter.
 When it is not set, it defaults to "", and it is equivalent to having no namespace.
-Namespace allows the simulation to load multiple of the same model, without worrying about the topic names and TF frames conflicting between the models.
+Namespace allows the simulation to load multiple of the same model, without worrying about the topic names and TF frames conflicting between these models.
 The node handle of model plugins are initialized with the model's namespace, and the namespace will be automatically added to all topic names subscribed and advertised.
 This is shown below.